abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 > occasion his mind is simply straight, based on generosity ...
 This is
 > called a noble disciple who dwells in balance amid an unbalanced
 > population, who dwells unafflicted amid an afflicted population.
 As
-> one who has entered of the stream of the Dhamma, he develops
+> one who has entered the stream of the Dhamma, he develops recollection
-> recollection of generosity.
+> of generosity.
 >
 > “Again, Mahānāma, a noble disciple recollects the deities thus: ‘There
 > are devas \[ruled by\] the four great kings, Tāvatiṃsa devas, Yāma